 "You have the right to live in the country with your parents.
 You have the right to an education.
 You have a right to medical.
 You have a right to seek legal guidance if the country won't do this," he said.

-Chapman said there are many expat Canadians who could find themselves in the same situation.
+There are many expat Canadians who could find themselves in the same situation, Chapman said.

 "It's a problem that's going to explode."